netj/json-tree/Readme.md

 <json-tree json='jsonData' edit-level='low'></json-tree>
 ```

-Besides, you can set, you can keep all the nodes non-editable by setting `edit-level` attribute to **readony** like:
+Besides, you can keep all the nodes non-editable by setting `edit-level` attribute to **readony** like:
 ```html
 <json-tree json='jsonData' edit-level='readonly'></json-tree>
 ```